tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 Powerplants run on un-mined ore _in the asteroid_, not in store.
 As long as there is one unit of Asteros left un-mined, every Powerplant on the asteroid produces 32MW of power.
-Powerplants do not cause Asteros to deplete any more quickly, no matter how many Powerplants you have.
+Powerplants do not use up the Asteros or cause it to deplete any more quickly, no matter how many Powerplants you have.

 When Asteros is depleted, the Powerplant produces no power.
 Although the manual states that it produces 8MW/day without Asteros, this appears to